AACSB: Criteria Overview by Table

 All other intellectual contributions

-Published or Accepted Intellectual Contributions that have not been accounted for and an AACSB classification has been designated in the following screens: Consulting, Professional, Public, and Contracts, Grants, and Sponsored Research.
+Published or Accepted Intellectual Contributions that have not been accounted for and an AACSB classification has been designated in the following screens: Consulting, Professional, Public, and Contracts, Grants, and Sponsored Research (Status must be 'Funded').

 Total

-The sum by row of the three types of subject matter review that occurred for the intellectual contributions.
+The sum by row of the three types of intellectual contributions.

 Percent of Participating Faculty Producing ICs